 Piano rock troubadour

-He has been described as “a singer-songwriter and a first-rate storyteller with a sound somewhere between Bruce Springsteen and Billy Joel […]”, and in live performance has been lauded as “a veteran pianist, […] skilled at showing off his virtuosity and his voice.”
+Coull belongs to the vintage piano rock tradition.
+His lyrics probe the dark places in life: the loss of our innocence, the instability of our desires, and the frantic desperation that draws us on in a life that only sometimes delivers what it promises.
+He has been described as “a singer-songwriter and a first-rate storyteller with a sound somewhere between Bruce Springsteen and Billy Joel […]” (Divide and Conquer Music), and in live performance has been lauded as “a veteran pianist, […] skilled at showing off his virtuosity and his voice.”
 (Boucle Magazine)

 Most recently, Coull was awarded official showcases at Folk Alliance Region Midwest, the Millennium Music Conference, and East Coast Music Conference.
 After winning the Road to Indie Week Montreal competition, he subsequently performed showcases at Indie Week Canada.
 He was the recipient of a 2018 FACTOR Artist Development grant, and spent a large part of 2018 touring in Canada and the US.

 He is currently writing new material.